ryssbowh/craft-themes/README.md

-# Craft themes (v3.x)
+# Craft themes (v3.x, v4.x)

-This is a theme engine for [Craft CMS](https://craftcms.com/) 3.7, it allows you to create themes that are reusable and extendable.
+This is a theme engine for [Craft CMS](https://craftcms.com/) 3.7 and 4.0, it allows you to create themes that are reusable and extendable.

 Themes are regular plugins, as such they can have their own settings, migrations etc, but now have a set of templates and assets that will inherit themselves, allowing for faster frontend development.